maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

 When this is `false`, no simplification is performed and Maxima is quite happy to deal with an expression such as \(1+4\) without actually performing the addition.
 This is most useful for dealing with very elementary expressions.

-## Selective simplification

-If you are using `simp:false` to evaluate an expression with simplification on you can use
+If you are using `simp:false` to evaluate an expression with simplification on, you can use

     ev(ex,simp)